abellaismail7/Athena/README.md

 Athena is comming to our school(1337KH) with blessing of god.

 # About the project
-this project is intended to launch a library in 1337Kh sponsored by students and former students or anyone who believe in our skill and out potentials.
+This project is intended to start a library in 1337Kh sponsored by students and former students or anyone who believe in our skills and our potential.

 # Why?
 42 network have one the most effective cursus in the world.